 - Internet Explorer includes a Content Advisor that can also help

-- Provide guidelines that let your child know what they are allowed — and are not allowed — to do on the Internet.
+that let your child know what they can and cannot do on the Internet.
 For example, your guidelines could tell your child whether they are permitted to:

 - Register with social networking or other websites